Alexandre185/thefork_assignment/README.md

 By default, the data will be sent to a table named 'monthly_reports_restaurant' in the specified database.
 If the table doesn't exist it will be created, if it exists the data will be append to it.
 This behavior can be changed by modifying the parameters if_exists from 'append' to 'replace' if we want to recreate the table if it exists.
 I assumed the append option because if it is an operation we want to run every month and add the result to the monthly report table on the postgres database.
 To change the table name, it will have to be passed as a paramater to the function 'io_data.send_df_to_postgres_db' called in the main function in the main.py file.

-Regarding the actual data pipeline to generate the monthly report:
+Regarding the actual data pipeline to generate the monthly report, I did the following.

 The generation of the monthly report from the bookings data is mainly a group by on the restaurant id and the month with 3 aggregation: a count on booking id, and sums on guests and amout.
 So I broke down the pipeline in the following steps: